Camp Norse Co-Op

 Schedule:

-The current Camp Norse schedule Co-Op runs Tuesdays, Wednesdays, and Thursdays from January-June.
+The current Camp Norse Co-Op schedule runs Tuesdays, Wednesdays, and Thursdays from September through May.
 Registration is for the entire semester or families may choose the one-month trial before deciding in the Camp Nore Co-Op is a good fit.
 Families also choose from 1, 2, or 3-day options.

 BSA Affiliation: